tgoldenphoenix/trello-clone-web/README.md

 Examples: Reusable Modal Component, Confirm Component, and Table Component with custom styling, and Compount Pattern, Select, Client Side Sort, Filter, Pagination...

-🔵 This application built with `Performance and Accessibility` in mind.
+🔵 This application is built with `Performance and Accessibility` in mind.

-🔵 Applied Advanced React Patterns likes Custom Hooks, High Order Component (HOC), Render Props, Compound components.

 </details>